AyoubMaimmadi/ExamLeaks/README.md

 # GPA Booster

 ## Agile Software Engineering Project using React: (JS/JSX/CSS)

-## Allows student to easily search and find old exams/quizes/projects/homework
+## Allows student to easily search and find old exams, quizes, projects, amd homeworks

+### You can also Add and Delete new ITems, and leave reviews for you friends to read

+To use you need to:

-Clone or download
+1- Clone or Download this repository

-you need to have node.js installed in you computer
+2- Have node.js pre-installed in you computer

-open the project in your IDE
+3- Launch your IDE and cd into the projct

-open terminal and type/run
+4- open terminal and run:

-`npm unstall` to install node modules, then run
+- `npm unstall` to install node modules

-`npm start` to open developement at `localhost:3000`
+- `npm start` to open developement at `localhost:3000`

-View website using the link `https://gpabooster.netlify.app/`
+#### You can see this website using the link `https://gpabooster.netlify.app/`